telerik/winforms-docs/knowledge-base/gridview-permanenteditor-in-filter-cell.md

 ## Solution

-This article shows in detailed steps how to create a custom filter cell and embed a permanent **RadDropDownListElement** to manage filtering.
+At the end of this solution the illustrated result in the following video will be achieved:

 ![gridview-permanenteditor-in-filter-cell 001](images/gridview-permanenteditor-in-filter-cell001.gif)

+Follow the detailed steps in order to create a custom filter cell and embed a permanent **RadDropDownListElement** to manage filtering.

 1\.
 Create a derivative of **GridFilterCellElement**.